rhysd/tempclone.vim/README.md

 `:Tempclone` provides the feature described in above introduction.
 You can specify main page, directory page, specific branch page, specific commit page, and so on.
 You can simply copy and paste URL in your browser.

+`:Tempclone` moves buffer-local current working directory to the repository directory.
+So you can use shell commands with `:!` in the repository.

 ```vim
 " URL